developerruhul/frontend-checklist/README.md

 ## Create a portfolio website

-> ### Where to get the design because I am a frontend developer not a desinger and people say you have to a great looking portfolio site to attract and showcase what you know to potential clients and employers. 🤷‍
+> ### Where to get the design?
+Because I am a frontend developer not a designer and people say you must have a great looking portfolio site to attract and showcase what you know to potential clients and employers. 🤷‍